MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-rtlprefetchmemorynontemporal.md

 ## -returns

 None.

 ## -remarks

 You should use this routine only for a buffer that will be written to or read from exactly once.
 Note that <b>RtlPrefetchMemoryNonTemporal</b> is only a hint to the processor: the buffer is not guaranteed to be moved into the cache.
-On x86-based and x64-based systems, this routine uses the <b>prefetchnta</b> instruction.</p>
+On x86-based and x64-based systems, this routine uses the <b>prefetchnta</b> instruction.